 While safety is obviously the biggest concern when wearing a PFD, remember that the best life jacket is the one you like to wear.
 Put it on right and take the time to find one that's comfortable for you.

 Unisex vs. Women's

 The majority of PFDs are considered a "unisex" fit and tend to work equally as well for men and women.
 However, if you find yourself identifying as a woman with a high bust to waist ratio, unisex might not be the most comfortable fit for you.
 Women's-specific options tend to have thinner padding on the top of the jacket across the chest and concentrated padding below to leave room for larger breasts.
-Some even have specific cut-outs or shapes to facilitate containing your girls rather than smashing them.
+Some even have specific cut-outs or shaped internal foam to facilitate containing your girls rather than smashing them.
 However, many manufacturers make unisex jackets with tapered foam at the top already, so you may not need anything more.
-Additionally, you can, unfortunately, find "women's" vests where the only difference is that it comes in pink or purple or other traditionally "feminine" colors.
+Additionally, you can, unfortunately, find many "women's" vests where the only difference is that it comes in pink or purple or other colors deemed "feminine" (cue the eye roll).
 In our experience, some women's PFDs are awesome, and some are no different than a unisex vest.
-It all comes down to your shape and comfort level, so try them on and don't be afraid to return or exchange online purchases until you find the right one for you.
+It all comes down to your shape and comfort level, so try them on, and don't be afraid to return or exchange online purchases until you find the right one for you.

 Test Your Mobility

 Whenever possible, try on your PFD before you buy it.
 Found a great deal online?
 We get it — save the cash and snag the deal, but only if you're sure you have the option to return an uncomfortable item (not just a defective one).
 When you do try on your jacket, run through a few tests to see if it works for you: